-- The PHIUS+ Standard
+- PHIUS+ Standard

-- See Case Studies
+- Case Studies

-- Designing Passive
+- Are Passive Buildings Resilient?

 Passive House Institute US (PHIUS) has designed a variety of tools to help policymakers, housing agencies, and energy program managers incentivize passive buildings.

-During the initial RFP phase, program managers can take advantage of PHIUS’ low-cost feasibility study by requiring applicants to submit their initial schematic designs to PHIUS as part of the proposal to have reasonable assurance that a project will be able to meet the passive building performance standards.
+During the initial RFP phase, program managers can take advantage of PHIUS’ inexpensive feasibility study by requiring applicants to submit their initial schematic designs to PHIUS as part of the proposal to have reasonable assurance that a project will be able to meet the passive building performance standards.